Categories

 The data implied that surface temperatures and pressure were 932 degrees Fahrenheit (500 degrees Celsius) and 75 atmospheres respectively.

-Researchers at NASA Ames Research Center were particularly interested in data from Venera 4, especially the effect of planetary atmosphere on the propagation of radio signals from the spacecraft, in anticipation of future NASA missions to Venus.
+Researchers at NASA Ames Research Center were particularly interested in data from Venera 4, especially the effect of the planetary atmosphere on the propagation of radio signals from the spacecraft, in anticipation of future NASA missions to Venus.

 Later, the first successful soft landing on Venus was achieved by the Venera 7 spacecraft on December 15, 1970.